California Statewide Fire Summary

-This weekend, over 14,000 firefighters are on the frontlines of more than two dozen major fires and lightning complexes across California.
-Last night, firefighters aggressively worked to strengthen containment lines.
-In anticipation of the upcoming weather patterns, crews continue to perform firing operations to burn away vegetation in an attempt to slow down and stop the spread of the wildfires.
+Seasonable weather conditions continue to aid firefighters in their efforts towards containment.
+More than 15,600 firefighters today are battling over two dozen major fires and lightning complexes across California.
+In the past 24-hours there were over two dozen lightning strikes in Northern California.
+Firefighters continue to monitor for additional lightning strike wildfires.
+Firefighters have increased containment at a faster rate than before as weather conditions have returned to a more predictable seasonal nature.
+More states continue to send fire resources, with 96 out of state fire engines assigned to fires today.

-Since the lightning siege that started on Saturday, August 15, 2020, there have been nearly 12,000 lightning strikes.
-During this time-period, there have been more than 615 new wildfires, which have now burned over 1.1 million acres.
-All current active wildfires, across all jurisdictions, have burned nearly 1.3 million acres across California.
+Since the lightning siege that started on Saturday, August 15, 2020, there have been nearly 14,000 lightning strikes.
+During this time-period, there have been more than 700 new wildfires, which have now burned over 1.35 million acres.
+The significant acreage burned makes the fires collectively larger than the State of Delaware.
+In this siege, there have been 7 reported fatalities and nearly 1,890 structures destroyed.

-The weather forecast for the upcoming days continues to be warm and dry.
-Remnants of Hurricane Genevieve will bring thunderstorms as early as this morning and continue through Tuesday.
-A Red Flag Warning has been issued by the National Weather Service for lightning with very little to no rain.
-The winds will generally be light, however erratic gusty winds of up to 65mph may occur.
-This dry lightning will likely hamper efforts to contain the current fires and may spark new fires.
+A strong marine layer has returned, and continues to extend further inland which has helped raise relative humidity and lower temperatures in some areas.
+Gusty winds can accompany the marine layer however, challenging firefighting efforts.
+There was good humidity and temperature recovery overnight which reduces fire behavior.
+Warmer conditions are expected over the weekend.
+Isolated thunderstorms are still possible in the upper portion of northern California and the Sierra Nevada Mountain Range.
+The rest of California will experience a return to a warm and dry weather pattern.

-With extreme fire danger expected this weekend, it is critical that all Californians take steps to prevent sparking a wildfire.
+Californians need to take steps to prevent sparking a wildfire.
 To learn more ways to prevent sparking a wildfire visit www.ReadyForWildfire.org.

 Fires of Interest: